 West Virginia is home to beautiful scenery, along with the tumultuous weather patterns that often accompany such scenery.
-This means that thousands of flooded cars are available for sale in the state, and some flooded cars have even made their way into other states.
-Under West Virginia law, a dealer, whether private or part of a large dealership, must tell buyers if a car has previously been flooded.
-Because the state does not maintain a flooded car registry and because there is no special title for flooded cars, however, it can be difficult to track which cars have been flooded.
+This means that thousands of flooded cars are available for sale in the state.
+Some flooded cars have even made their way into other states.
+Under West Virginia law, a dealer, private or part of a large dealership, must tell the buyer’s previous flooded status.
+The state does not maintain a flooded car registry and there is no special title for flooded cars.
+However, it can be difficult to track which cars have been flooded.

 Purchasers of all used cars in West Virginia must carefully view the vehicle’s history.
-If you learn that a car has flooded, you may be able to fix it up and obtain a rebuilt title.
+If you know a car has flooded, you will be able to fix it and obtain a rebuilt title.